T

 museum

-Housed in a stunning French colonial building, this museum showcases a diverse collection of Vietnamese art from ancient times to contemporary works.
-The building itself is a work of art.
+Housed in a beautiful French colonial building, this museum showcases a significant collection of Vietnamese art, spanning ancient to contemporary periods.
+The architecture itself is a highlight.

 2. Midday